m0ham3dx/mx-tutz/README.md

 2. If anyone requires some collateral for sharing it will be mentioned in the table.
 The collateral will be in a subdirectory in this repository.
 3. Not every tutorial has collaterals

+> This repository will be updated after it has been posted on my youtube channel

 N | Type | Description & Link | Collateral
 |:--:|:--:|:--:|:--:|
 1 | ▶️ Youtube | [m0ham3dx - Tenderly 101 Tutorial](https://youtu.be/aGswUJTDQ98)